kjkuan/baguette/docs/Guide.md

 class Person
 ```

-Above registers 'Person' as a class in Bos and also generates a function
+Above registers `Person` as a class in Bos and also generates a function
 named after the class for creating object instances of the class.
 E.g., a
 person object can be created with:
 ```bash